Nursing Centers of Excellence

 The Centers of Excellence at the Frances Payne Bolton School of Nursing expose students first-hand to nursing research, global health care systems, evidence-based practice, initiatives in aging care, self-management, end-of-life science, inclusion of persons with disabilities into research, and flight nursing.

 The Sarah Cole Hirsh Institute for Evidence Based Practice is an endowed research and training institute to promote implementation of evidence into clinical practice.
-Established in 1998 with the generous endowment by Sarah Cole Hirsh, the center focuses on annual training and research in EBP for graduate students, leaders, and current clinicians.
-In close collaboration with the Quality Safety Education for Nurses Institute, the center’s key objective is to increase implementation of EBP guidelines and promote quality, safety and reduce cost in care.
+Established in 1998 with the generous endowment by Sarah Cole Hirsh, the center focuses on education, research, and innovation in EBP implementation for students, and current clinicians.
+In close collaboration with the Quality Safety Education for Nurses Institute, the center’s key objective is to increase implementation of EBP guidelines and promote quality, safety and reduce cost of care.
+The Institute also promotes to disseminate advanced management of HIV care to the Northeast Ohio provider community through its annual conference.

 By the year 2040, a staggering number (approximately 21.7%) of the US population will be persons 65 years of age and older.
 Elder care is projected to be the fastest growing employment sector within the health care industry.
 UCAH at Case Western Reserve University serves international, national, and local communities by providing an interdisciplinary platform for gerontological education, research, and services.
 A key objective of UCAH is to increase the number of students studying gerontology; and utilize its partnerships to promote interdisciplinary collaboration in research and education.